denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 In some cases, you might have doubts about some analysis results produced and reported above, or some needed / not needed combination of analysis parameters to try, or ... etc.

-Then you might need to fallback to the Distance software to run things manually for a few analyses / samples.
+Then you might need to fall back to the Distance software to run things manually for a few analyses / samples.

 But for this, you need to import the field observations into Distance.